noirello/pyorc/docs/api.rst

 .. attribute:: Reader.schema

     A :class:`typedescription` object of the ORC file's schema.
+Always represents the full schema of the file, regardless which columns are selected to read.

+.. attribute:: Reader.selected_schema

+    A :class:`typedescription` object of the ORC file's schema that only represents the selected columns.
+If no columns are specified then it's the same as :attr:`Reader.schema`.

 :class:`Stripe`